rafgraph/the-listener/README.md

   // and can set a listener with both capture and passive options 'touchstart capture passive': function(event) {...},

+  // can set non mouse or touch listeners, by default they are set on all devices 'focus passive': function(event) {...}

-  // to set a non touch or mouse listener, add the force set option
+  // to set listeners selectively, add the setWith[Type] option,
-  // forceSetMouse sets the listener(s) on mouseOnly and hybrid devices
+  // which can be one of three values, setWithMouse, setWithTouch or setWithHybrid,
+  // mouse and touch options will set listener if the device has mouse or has touch (includes hybrids)
-  // forceSetTouch sets the listener(s) on touchOnly and hybrid devices 'scroll capture passive forceSetMouse forceSetTouch': function(event) {...}, }
+  // hybrid option will only set listener on hybrid devices 'scroll capture passive setWithMouse': function(event) {...}, 'touchstart passive setWithHybrid': function(event) {...}, }

 // prevent pointermove listener from being set, will still set other pointer listeners